If you’re about to buy your first property, the upfront and ongoing costs are only part of what you need to know.

-Be sure to look into the potential advantages and disadvantages of various features of the loans you’re considering.
+Be sure to look into the potential advantages and disadvantages of various features of the loans you’re considering as well.
 For example, some loans may allow you to make extra repayments, redraw funds, or use an offset account, which could reduce the interest you pay over time.

-Home inspections of the property you’re considering will alert you to serious issues that may not be visible to the eye—asbestos, termites, electrical, ventilation and serious plumbing faults, for example.
-These problems could eventually cost you a whole lot more than the building inspection itself.
+Home inspections could alert you to serious issues that may not be visible to the eye, such as asbestos or termites, or electrical, ventilation and serious plumbing faults.
+These problems could cost you a whole lot more than the inspection itself.

-If you’re buying a townhouse or apartment, strata reports can tell you whether the property is well run, maintained to a decent standard, and adequately financed.
-Knowing what to look for when inspecting a house is a step in the right direction to finding these common and hidden imperfections.
+Meanwhile, if you’re buying a townhouse or apartment, strata reports can tell you whether the property is well run, maintained to a decent standard and adequately financed.